JooJoo Yoga was created by me Nina Fox a business owner specialising website design.

 I booked the flights and I was as ready as I was ever going to be.
 July came round very quickly and I set off for a two week intensive immersion course in Spain.
 It was tough, hard, tiring and frustrating.
 Anyone who thinks a yoga teacher training course is all about ‘relaxing’ is seriously mistaken.
 Now I knew it was going to be long days and and a lot of work.
 But I had no way of knowing that our own practice was going to be ripped apart, dissected, restructured and put back together again.
 Everything I had ever known of Yoga or had ever been taught, was tossed out of the window, as either, incorrect or dangerous.
 That was scary!
 Now I was going to listen and take on board everything this woman was teaching me, not only did she have 38 years of experience teaching, she also trained in India and Quebec with Swami Vishnu Devananda and his senior Disciples…that is a big deal! the days started at 5am with meditation and usually finished at 7-7:30pm for dinner and then homework.
 It was exhausting, and at times really difficult to keep up with as there was so much to take in.
 I learnt a blend of Ashtanga, Hatha, Sivananda.
 After two intense weeks, 3 practical assessments and three written exams, I had passed!
 Thank god.
 I could now teach Yoga!

 After coming home and getting some much needed rest, I immediately set about finding venues for my first ever beginners course, I built a website and started promoting myself as a teacher.
 From then I have never looked back.
-I now have regular classes with gyms like Virgin Active, I have two of my very own classes, I run day and weekend retreats, and I can honestly say I have never been happier.
+I now have regular classes with gyms like David Lloyd and the Village, I have two of my very own classes, I run day and weekend retreats, and I can honestly say I have never been happier.
 I absolutely love what I do, I love helping people and I love watching yoga transform peoples lives.